mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 **AI action plan**

 Determine if the module is a procedure.
-A procedure has a `:_mod-docs-content-type: procedure` definition close to the start of the file.
+A procedure has a `:_mod-docs-content-type: PROCEDURE` definition close to the start of the file.

 Then work through several possibilities: